Internet security awareness: Topics

 Removable Media: are storage devices that could be added or removed from a running computer, such as CDs, DVDs, removable SD cards, and USB drives (including flash drives, thumb drives, external hard drives).
 Security awareness guidelines include drive encryption and following the policy and guidelines presented at the organizational level regarding the use of personal removable media on organizational systems.

 Safe Web Browsing: Security awareness guidelines regarding securely navigating websites include looking for the padlock icon on the URL bar before entering sensitive information like credentials, credit card information, or personally identifiable information.
 Another visual indicator is "https" reflecting in the web address.
-The padlock and "https" indicate that the entered information will be secure.
+The padlock and "https" indicate that the entered information will be secure while data is in transit.
+It is paramount to also understand that valid TLS connection ("https" / padlock) does not indicate trustworthiness as also malicious actors utilize secure connections.
 Lastly, guidance could be shared to set privacy options on the browser or use the incognito option to limit the information shared.
 Yet another guideline is to consider using a virtual private network (VPN).

 Social Engineering involves interacting with humans in hopes that they will disclose sensitive information.
 Security awareness guidelines include not opening suspicious emails from unrecognized senders, not clicking on suspicious links in emails or on websites, not opening attachments in emails, not disclosing information, and not responding to suspicious emails or contacts provided therein.